bedrocklinux/bedrocklinux-website/markdown/faq.md

 Bedrock Linux's early version numbers were chosen under the assumption that remaining open problems were unlikely to be solved in the near future.
 Thus, the versions pressed towards a `1.0 stable` release.
 However, over the years major issues were resolved over and over, each with a substantial under-the-hood rework.
 It became evident that semantic versioning's pre-1.0 non-alpha/beta/rc releases better express Bedrock's state, and the version system was updated accordingly.

-## {id="floppy"} Can I put the installer on a floppy disk?
+## {id="installer-size"} What is the size of the installer?

+The installer is only 1.07 MB (v0.7.6 x86_64) in size and downloads nothing from the internet.
-Yes, but you can't install it on a floppy disk.
+You can even put it on a floppy disk.
+If there is a newer version released but the size here is not updated you can always look [here](https://github.com/bedrocklinux/bedrocklinux-userland/releases).